PhantomXL/Wordpress_Project1/README.md

 The project is implemented using the Greek language and European Union currencies by default.
 These are both configurable through the Wordpress and WooCommerce settings, respectively.

-Any perceived personal information included on the website is from random Google Maps queries and an obviously fake e-mail.
+Any perceived personal information included on the website is from randomized Google Maps queries and an obviously fake e-mail.

 Published under the MIT license, which allows free use and distribution of any kind, but without any form of warranty.